mrepol742/project-orion-legacy/assets/mj-fca/DOCS.md

 <a name="threadColors"></a>
 ### api.threadColors

-A dictionary mapping names of all currently valid thread themes to their theme ID that are accepted by [`api.changeThreadColor`](#changeThreadColor).
+A dictionary mapping names of all currently valid thread themes to their theme ID that are accepted by [`api.setThreadColor`](#setThreadColor).
 These themes, listed below, are the ones present in the palette UI used for selecting thread themes on the Messenger client.

 - DefaultBlue: `196241301102133`
 - HotPink: `169463077092846`